 Step by Step Instructions

-- When it starts to thicken beat in the whip cream.
+- When it starts to thicken, beat in the whipped cream.

 - Cover with plastic wrap and put it in the fridge until it's time to use it.